 In general, this fund has been more focused on 1-5 year strategic investments, along with continually upsizing our virtually long-only positions into Bitcoin and Ethereum as cores.
 That strategy has paid off in a big way.
 We don't plan to begin active trading to a large degree but we will remain opportunistic in maximizing returns and mindful of fundamental market changes.

-We recently wrote our Q1 2021 update for the Seed Fund, which you can read here.
+We recently wrote our Q1 2021 update for the Venture Fund, which you can read here.

 Lastly, we are also excited to share our analysis on the hot-button issue of Bitcoin's energy consumption here.